Exactly Tips And Ways How To Prevent Obesity In Childhood

 Physical Activity and Exercise

-• Encourage at least one hour of physical activity every day to help balance calorie consumption and maintain a healthy weight.
+• Encourage at least one hour of daily physical activity to help balance calorie consumption and maintain a healthy weight.

 • Highlight the benefits of exercise beyond weight management, such as improved cardiovascular health, strengthened bones, and enhanced mental well-being.